Skip to main content

 Authors: Alkis Theonas Pitelis, Zisis Palaskas, Paola Astegiano, Dimos-Theodoros Touloumidis, Sofoklis Dais, Paola Cossu and Ioanna Fergadiotou

-Session: Urban/peri-urban freight interfaces
+Session: Urban/peri-urban freight interfaces (Room 505)

 Moderator: Russell G. Thompson